KumarUCD/Cellranger-5/README.md

 ## Guide to downloading and running this Docker image
-_by Sushil Kumar from University of Colorado Anschutz Medical Campus_
+_by Sushil Kumar, University of Colorado Anschutz Medical Campus_

 ### Step 1: Install Docker